 My lectures are tightly structured, high-concept briefings crammed with ideas and information - reflecting my 21 bestselling books on geopolitics and over three decades as a foreign correspondent for The Atlantic and other publications.
 These lectures are future oriented: throughout the decades I have often gotten to places and raised ideas months and years before they reached the front pages.
 For example, I wrote specifically about a cold war with China in The Atlantic and Foreign Policy years before anyone else.
 I wrote about Darfur in the mid-1980s for The Atlantic, about the Kurds in the late-1980s.
 I raised the possibility of violent conflict in the Balkans before the Berlin Wall even fell.
 I wrote an Atlantic essay about Syria’s artificiality and sectarian divisions in 1993; about Mexico's criminal instability a decade before open warfare erupted between the cartels; about coming conflict on the Afghanistan-Pakistan frontier a year before 9/11; about China’s navy in 2005, years before the media reported it as a threat.
 I wrote about drones and special operations forces long before President Obama adopted them as weapons of choice; about Narendra Modi a half-decade before he became India’s prime minister, and so forth.

-Most famously, I wrote a cover story in February 1994 in The Atlantic predicting "the coming anarchy" of the early 21st century: in which terrorism, the dramatic rise of young males in the third world population, resource scarcity, and sectarian and ethnic divides would erode the political fabric of the planet.
+Most famously, I wrote a cover story in February 1994 in The Atlantic predicting "the coming anarchy" of the early 21st century: in which terrorism, the dramatic rise of young males in the third world population, resource scarcity, disease pandemics, and sectarian and ethnic divides would erode the political fabric of the planet.

 Because I continue to travel for research, I am always updating my lectures.
 My motto is, if you stop learning, you can no longer teach.
 And learning also means never forgetting your own mistakes: the things you failed to predict or got wrong.
 You learn the most from that.